furmidgeuk/github-testing/MIGRATION_PROCESS.md

 ```
 ## Merging Changes Before Final Cutover

-When you're ready to finalize the migration:
+When we are ready to finalize the migration:

 ### Pull and Push New Changes

 ```
-# Fetch and merge changes from old org
+# Fetch and merge changes from NovoNordisk-DataCore
 git fetch old-origin
-git merge old-origin/main  # or replace 'main' with the relevant branch
+git merge old-origin/main

 # Push changes to the new organization
 git push origin main